First-principles characterization of native defects and oxygen impurities in GaAs: Results and discussion

 Experimentally, multiple O-related defect centers have indeed been observed in GaAs~\cite{Skowronski1991JAP,Skowronski1992PRB}.
 Those include the electrically inactive O$_{i,{\rm brid}}$~\cite{Schneider1989APL,Skowronski1991APL,Skowronski1991JAP,Skowronski1992PRB}.
 Another center (sometimes referred to as ``OX'' or ``O$_{\rm oc}$'') has been characterized as being a quasi-substitutional oxygen where the oxygen forms the Ga--O--Ga configuration and which exhibits the negative-$U$ character with a paramagnetic metastable charge state~\cite{Zhong1988APL,Schneider1989APL,Alt1989APLoxygen,Alt1990PRL,Song1990JAP,Skowronski1990APL,Skowronski1991APL,Neild1991APL,Skowronski1991JAP,Skowronski1992PRB,Jordan1992SST,Linde1995APL,Alt2007JAP}.
-Such a description appears to point more to O$_{\rm As}$-2As$_{\rm Ga}$ than to O$_{\rm As}$ we described earlier.
-However, O$_{\rm As}$ induces the $(+/-)$ level at 0.52 eV below the CBM, see Table~\ref{tab;defectlevel}, which is comparable to the activation energy of 0.43 eV (from Hall measurements)~\cite{Alt1989APLoxygen} or 0.55 eV (from DLTS)~\cite{Neild1991APL} reported for ``OX''.
-The so-called ``OX'' defect reported in the literature may thus involve more than one defect center.
+Such a description points to O$_{\rm As}$-2As$_{\rm Ga}$ with the Ga--O--Ga structure we described earlier.
+Note that in a DLTS measurement, in principle, there are two emission processes that correspond to the thermal emission from the $(+/0)$ and $(0/-)$ levels of O$_{\rm As}$-2As$_{\rm Ga}$.
+In practice, only one emission process--which is the slowest of the two processes--that would be seen in experiment leading to a single peak in the capacitance transient~\cite{Wickramaratne2018APL}.
+As will be shown in the next section, that process is associated with the $(0/-)$ level (at 1.03 eV above the VBM or $E_{\rm c} - 0.48$ eV; see Table~\ref{tab;defectlevel}) which has a lower emission rate than the $(+/0)$ level (at $E_{\rm c} - 0.24$ eV).
+Our results for the $(0/-)$ level is in reasonable agreement with the activation energy of 0.55 eV obtained from DLTS measurements reported for ``OX''~\cite{Neild1991APL}.
+The calculated $(+/-)$ level (at $E_{\rm c} - 0.36$ eV) is, on the other hand, comparable to the Fermi-level pinning position at 0.43 eV~\cite{Alt1989APLoxygen} or 0.36 eV~\cite{Alt2007JAP} observed in Hall measurements.
+Our results thus support the O$_{\rm As}$-2As$_{\rm Ga}$ model for ``OX'' proposed by Pesola et al.~\cite{Pesola1999PRB}.
+Note, however, that their $(+/-)$ level is at $E_{\rm c}-0.83$ eV.